-The rubber is not that different to any other rubber when it comes to differences regarding the thickness you use.
+The rubber is not that different from any other rubber when it comes to the thickness.
 In a nutshell:

-- Butterfly Tenergy 2.1 is the fastest, spinniest and most control for a looping.
+- Butterfly Tenergy 2.1 is the fastest, spinnies and most control for a looping.

 - Tenergy 1.7 is the slowest, least spinny and has the most control for less aggressive play.

-You can loop with any thickness, it depends on your blade too.
-The thinner you go though, expect that you need more precision when you go for a big swing because you have less rubber to work with.
+You can loop with any thickness depending on your blade too.
+The thinner you go through, expect that you need more precision when you go for a big swing because you have less rubber to work with.

-If you are a serious looper and want to experience the true Butterfly ratings that they advertise make sure you use the 2.1 as most professionals who use Tenergy use 2.1, and Butterfly most probably does it’s test primarily at maximum thickness.
+If you are a serious looper and want to experience the actual Butterfly ratings, they advertise to make sure you use the 2.1 as most professionals who use Tenergy use 2.1.
+Butterfly most probably does its test primarily at maximum thickness.

 Tenergy 05 vs 05 FX

-When Butterfly first released the Tenergy 05 in FX version, it created a buzz in the table tennis community especially those who have already used Tenergy 05 were crazy in buying it.
+When Butterfly first released the Tenergy 05 in FX version, it created a buzz in the ping pong community, especially those who have already used Tenergy 05 were crazy in buying it.

 The FX version is lighter than the original 05.

-Although Tenergy 05 has a medium hard sponge, but it didn’t suit for many people who love to have the ball penetrating into the blade easily.
+Although Tenergy 05 has a medium-hard sponge, it is not suitable for people who love to have the ball penetrating the blade easily.

 The FX version makes more sound when hitting the wood.

-Like every softer product, Tenergy 05 FX is less durable compare to 05.
+Like every softer product, Tenergy 05 FX is less durable compared to 05.

 FX feel better on softer blades which allow more natural progression.
 So if you have a Timo Boll ZLF, you should keep it as the blade is made for the FX versions.